New Jersey Governor Advocating for Massachusetts to Pass Sports Betting Bill

 Massachusetts Lawmakers at Odds

-Both the Massachusetts House and Senate passed sports betting bills, but they differ on key topics.
-Which means we're likely looking at a later launch date for Massachusetts sportsbooks.
+Both the Massachusetts House and Senate passed sports betting bills, but they differ on key topics, which means we're likely looking at a later launch date.

-The bill allows for accounts to be funded with debit cards or digital methods, but it does not allow credit cards to deposit into an account.
+The bill allows for accounts to be funded with debit cards or digital methods, but it does not allow credit cards to be deposited into an account.

 Under the Senate bill, sports betting ads would be banned, in addition to broadcasts mentioning sports wagering sponsorships on the air.

-Retail sports betting would be taxed at 20% under the Senate bill and 35% for online sports wagering.
+Under the Senate bill, retail sports betting would be taxed at 20% and 35% for online sports wagering.

 All this is setting up a fair ground for sports betting in the state, which will make Massachusetts sports betting promos more appealing to the bettors in the state.